Georgia family demands arrests 2 months after son shot dead

 SAVANNAH, Ga.
 (AP) — The parents of a black man slain in a pursuit by two white men armed with guns called for immediate arrests Wednesday as they faced the prospect of waiting a month or longer before a Georgia grand jury could consider bringing charges.

 A swelling outcry over the Feb.
-23 shooting of Ahmaud Arbery intensified after a cellphone video that purports to show the killing surfaced online Tuesday.
+23 shooting of Ahmaud Arbery intensified after a cellphone video that lawyers for his family say shows the killing surfaced online Tuesday.
 Following the video’s release, a large crowd of demonstrators marched in the neighborhood where Arbery was killed, and the state opened its own investigation, which the governor and attorney general pledged to support.
 The men who pursued Arbery told police they suspected he had committed a recent burglary.

 Arbery’s mother, Wanda Cooper Jones, told reporters Wednesday she believes her 25-year-old son “was just out for his daily jog” in a neighborhood outside the port city of Brunswick.
 She hasn’t watched the video.